 Low Women Turnout, Unchecked Campaigning Mark Peshawar By-Election

-ISLAMABAD, October 26, 2017: Low women turnout, unchecked campaign and canvassing around polling stations and suspicious voting patterns at 10 polling booths remained key deficiencies of an otherwise well-managed and peaceful by-election on NA-4 Peshawar-IV constituency, says Free and Fair Election Network (FAFEN) on Thursday.
+ISLAMABAD, October 26, 2017: Peshawar by-election in NA-4 had been a well-managed and peaceful affair but it registered a low women turnout, unchecked campaign and canvassing around polling stations and suspicious voting patterns at 10 polling booths, says Free and Fair Election Network (FAFEN) on Thursday.

 According to FAFEN estimates, the overall voter turnout is expected to remain around 30% with women voter turnout estimated at just 13.8% against 41.3% turnout of men.
 FAFEN’s preliminary report is based on the observation findings from 87 polling stations though the network observed over 90% polling stations by deploying 52 non-partisan and trained observers.